-After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
-Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not influence the ranking of proposals.
-If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are commenced, they may be held virtually.
+After the final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
+Negotiations, if held, shall be within the scope of the request for proposals and limited to those items that would not affect the ranking of proposals.
+If the highest-ranked offeror fails to provide necessary information for negotiations promptly or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
+Contract negotiations may be held via teleconference using Microsoft Teams if contract negotiations are commenced.